-NABOS is part of the Arctic Observing Network and is funded by the National Science foundation and the National Oceanic and Atmospheric Administration.
+NABOS is part of the Arctic Observing Network.
+We are funded by the National Science foundation and the National Oceanic and Atmospheric Administration.

-Since the early 2000s, the goal of NABOS has been to compile a cohesive picture of climatic changes in the Eurasian and Makarov basins of the Arctic Ocean.
-NABOS works to understand:
+Since 2002, our goal has been to illustrate climatic changes in the Eurasian and Makarov basins of the Arctic Ocean, specifically:

 - changes in upper ocean circulation within these basins